blocks-dao/verified-by-blocks-example/README.md

 ## Pre-Mint Verification:

 **Step 1:**
-Your NFT metadata should add an additional “blocks_data” field which contains the transaction id of the Blocks transaction.
+Your NFT metadata should add an additional “blocks_data” field which contains the transaction id of the BLOCKS transaction.
 The default metadata fields with verification would look like this:

 ```
 {